 Tons of food in their storage area… bananas everywhere!

-The place is not only a sanctuary for elephants, they also take care of buffalo’s, dogs and even cats.
+The place is not only a sanctuary for elephants, but they also take care of buffaloes, dogs and even cats.

 After returning to the centre of Chiang Mai, it was dark already.
 Visiting the Food Market in the city centre is a must.
 If you haven’t tried some Asian unique food before, you can try some crocodile, ostrich or insects!